 Exhibit 2 shows the performance of markets subsequent to declines of 10%, 20%, and 30%.
 For each decline threshold, returns are shown for US large cap, non-US developed markets large cap, and emerging markets large cap stocks in the following 12-month period.
 While declines in equity markets may cause investor concern, the data provides evidence that markets almost always have positive returns after a decline.

 The increased market volatility in 2018 underscores the importance of following an investment approach based on diversification and discipline rather than emotion.
-OHFG’s “Core Four” asset allocation can help strip both fear and greed from your investment outcomes and give you peace of mind in retirement.
+OHFG’s “Core Four” asset allocation can help strip both fear and greed from your investment outcomes which may help provide more peace of mind in retirement.

 While the team at OHFG cannot control markets, we can control how we invest your hard-earned savings.